etzm/iscc-sum/docs/treewalk-spec.md

 #### Why deterministic duplicate handling?

-When entries have identical normalized names, we yield all of them to ensure consistent output across implementations.
+When entries have identical normalized names, we yield all of them in a deterministic order based on their original byte sequences to ensure consistent output across implementations.
 This approach:

 - **Preserves information**: No entries are silently dropped
 - **Maintains determinism**: The same storage state always produces the same output